demisto/content/Packs/AlibabaActionTrail/README.md

 4. Click **Test** to validate the URLs, token, and connection.
 ## Commands
-You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
+You can execute these commands Alert War Room in the CLI in XSIAM.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### alibaba-get-events
 ***